No AI training without permission

 Edit the caption draft with real names, tag the people you recognize, and add Who, When, Where, What, and Story notes while the details are easy to confirm.

-Get the iPhone appUse web for tree import, review queues, and inherited collection planning before or after mobile capture.
+Get the appUse web for tree import, review queues, and inherited collection planning before or after mobile capture.